JNRowe/jnrowe.github.io/articles/side_projects.rst

 ``rdial``
 '''''''''

-rdial_ is a perfect example for me.
+rdial_ is a time tracking tool, and a perfect example for me.
 I played with it for over a year before anyone else saw it, just because it scratched an itch I had.
 I never imagined it would be useful to others.
-Turns out it was, and we have a small yet faithful band of users now.
+Turns out it was, and there is now a small yet faithful band of users.

 I even received the great honour of a few summer evening beers for releasing it.
 A beer being second only to a patch in the table of projects endorsements